¶¶Òõpro

 Mathematics, B.A.

 Mathematics emphasizes careful reasoning, along with the analysis and solution of problems.
-A Bachelor of Arts in MathematicsÌýfrom ¶¶Òõpro will appeal to students who like to develop their problem-solving and analytical thinking skills.
-For this reason, mathematics is also an appropriate major for students planning careers in law or medicine.
+A Bachelor of Arts in MathematicsÌýfrom ¶¶Òõpro will appeal to students who like to develop their problem-solving and analytical-thinking skills.
+For this reason, mathematics is also an appropriate major for SLU students planning careers in law or medicine.

 Program Highlights